-The course is an introduction to basic macro and micro economic theory and fundamentals of economic analysis.
-Emphasis is on the study of economic fundamentals: market structure, price determination, factors of production, distribution of income and effects of competition, monopoly and oligopoly on markets; GDP, unemployment, inflation, fiscal and monetary policy.
+The course is an introduction to economic theory and fundamentals of economic analysis.
+Emphasis is on the study of microeconomics: market structure, price determination, factors of production, distribution of income and effects of competition, monopoly and oligopoly on markets.
 The student will also be introduced to international trade and the world economy.